Philipp Ther: Early years and education

 Ther grew up in Bavaria.
 His father, Otto Ther, directed several educational institutions, including the Outward Bound schools in Baad and Berchtesgaden.
-For a time he also taught at the German School in Istanbul, where Philipp Ther spent part of his childhood.
+For a time he also taught at the Istanbul High School, where Philipp Ther spent part of his childhood.

-Ther studied Modern History, Eastern European History, Sociology and Political Science at the Universities of Regensburg and Munich from 1988 to 1992.
+Ther studied Modern History, Eastern European History, Sociology and Political Science at the University of Regensburg and LMU Munich from 1988 to 1992.
 He lived in Ukraine and Poland for several years.

 Ther graduated in 1993 from Georgetown University with a Master’s Degree.
-In 1997, he received his doctorate from Freie Universität Berlin with a dissertation on German and Polish Displaced Persons from 1945 to 1956.
+In 1997, he received his doctorate from the Free University of Berlin with a dissertation on German and Polish Displaced Persons from 1945 to 1956.

 Career

-In 1997/1998, he was a John F. Kennedy Fellow at the Center for European Studies at Harvard University.
+From 1997 until 1998, he was a John F. Kennedy Fellow at the Center for European Studies at Harvard University.
 Subsequently, he was a research associate at the Center for Comparative European History at Freie Universität Berlin until 2002.

 In 2002, he worked as junior professor for Polish and Ukrainian studies at the European University Viadrina in Frankfurt (Oder), where he published his habilitation on the political and social function of the opera house in the 19th century.
 From 2007 to 2010, Philipp Ther held the professorship for Comparative European history at the European University Institute in Florence.